pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/api-gateway.md

 {{% /choosable %}}

-For more information about the options and levels of customizability available for edge-optimized AWS API Gateways and custom domains, refer to [Set up Custom Domain Name for an API in API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html).
+For more information about the options and levels of customizability available for edge-optimized API Gateways and custom domains, refer to [Set up Custom Domain Name for an API in API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html).

 ## OpenAPI

-AWS API Gateway supports the [OpenAPI specification](https://swagger.io/docs/specification/about/) (formerly known as "Swagger") for defining APIs.
+Amazon API Gateway supports the [OpenAPI specification](https://swagger.io/docs/specification/about/) (formerly known as "Swagger") for defining APIs.
 Using OpenAPI to define your APIs eases integration with other API authoring, modeling, and testing tools, at some added complexity cost as you will need to understand the mechanics of how API Gateway works and what HTTP headers it uses to accomplish its integrations.